 That Theodore had initially advised Spallina in the May 12, 2012 family meeting that he thought Proskauer had done some estate planning work for Simon and his friend Gortz might have a copy of the missing IIT discussed already herein and Spallina stated he too had friends at Proskauer that he would contact to find out if they had the missing IIT and he would also inquire about the Iviewit companies and see if they knew anything.

-That Petitioner was stunned to learn that Theodore was friendly with the central Defendant Gortz in the Iviewit RICO and criminal complaints filed and had brought him instantly into the estate affairs.
+That Petitioner was stunned to learn that Theodore was friendly with the central Defendant Gortz, GT and others involved in the Iviewit RICO and criminal complaints filed and had brought them into the Estates affairs.

+That Spallina had stated that he was a very close and an intimate personal friend of Simon whom knew his business and personal affairs well, yet when Petitioner questioned Spallina on how the Iviewit companies shares, potentially the largest asset of the Estates, would be split among the Beneficiaries and if he had the stock certificates, etc., he claimed to know absolutely nothing about the Iviewit companies and claimed to have never heard of it from Simon.

-an and personal, potentially ,.Craising even infant so as to grow in their estates and not have to transfer it to them when the stock prices surged, as the company was already valued high for a startup company
+That Petitioner explained to Spallina that Proskauer was IP and General Counsel for the Iviewit companies and when the Iviewit companies were raising a Private Placement with Wachovia Securities, Proskauer had even done some estate planning work for Simon and Petitioner so that the value of the stock could be transferred in advance to Simon’s children and grandchildren and Petitioner’s infant children so as to grow in their estates and not have to transfer it to them when the stock prices surged, as the company was already valued high for a startup company.